EPIPHYSIS (a) - at the ends of the bone (do not color)

 The epiphysis has a thin layer of compact bone, while internally the bone is cancellous.
 The epiphysis is capped with articular cartilage.

-EPIPHYSIAL LINE (j) - purple
+EPIPHYSEAL LINE (j) - purple

 DIAPHYSIS (shaft) (b) - do not color